ketan3580/Pizza-Sales-Analysis-Using-SQL/README.md

 - Analyze the cumulative revenue generated over time.
 - Determine the top 3 most ordered pizza types based on revenue for each pizza category.

+## Insights
+- High-priced pizzas increase profit margins.
+- Classic category contributes the highest order volume.
+- Peak sales occur during evening hours
+- Daily order trends show consistent demand with spikes during weekends.
+- Some pizzas may not be ordered frequently but generate high revenue due to higher price.

+## Final Conclusion

+This project demonstrates strong SQL fundamentals and the ability to translate raw data into actionable business insights.